Shopping addiction: Diagnosis

 There are usually two stages in coping with the problem.
 First, people around the addict or the health or social services detect the problem and try to treat it.
 When, because of the seriousness of the case, it is not possible to solve it in this way, specialised professionals, such as psychologist or psychiatrics, take part.
 The diagnosis and evaluation of shopping addiction is based on the analysis of confirmed behaviours and their consequences.
 Specific tests or questionnaires, as the FACC-II (Questionnaire on the psychological aspects of consumer addiction, debt and personal spending habits) are also used.
 These specific questionnaires or tests are useful in the diagnosis and evaluation of shopping addiction problems, and to drive the therapies in a proper way.
 FACC-II is one of the most specific and widest.
 The Edwards Scale is another approach which measures the tendency to compulsively buy.
 All these resources, as well as personal interviews of the addict and people who surround them, reports and other documents, enable knowledge of when people buy, what they buy and the methods of payment used.
+Signs of addiction can include: planning future purchases, unable to stop the urge of shopping, rush of dopamine when buying, regretful after purchased items, financial issues begin, and buying unnecessary items.